Home » Geography » Polar Vortex

 The polar front jet stream, a relatively thin ribbon of exceptionally fast-moving air that flows mostly from west to east, is created by these high-temperature disparities.
 Therefore, the polar front jet stream’s location and the southern edge of the polar vortex essentially line up.

-Polar Vortex Impacts
+Impacts of Polar Vortex

 The environment of Earth may be impacted by the following polar vortex-related events.